chakriswamireddy/Swipe-Redux-Challenge/README.md

 By leveraging the 'bulk edit' button, users can modify existing data collectively, while the 'go back' option permits them to retain the original data if desired.

-Note: I updated the existed packages by `ncu -u` command in project directory to latest because older versions  are incompatible in current environment.
+Note: I updated the existed npm packages like react-redux react dom,react-bootstrap packages by `ncu -u` command in project directory to latest because older versions  are incompatible in current environment.